touying-typ/touying/src/configs.typ

 ///
 /// - `enable-frozen-states-and-counters` (bool): Whether to enable the frozen states and counters.
 It is useful for equations, figures and theorems.
 The default value is `true`.
 ///
+/// - `show-hide-set-list-marker-none` (bool): Whether to set the list marker to none for hide function.
+The default value is `true`.
+///
 /// - `frozen-states` (array): The frozen states for the frozen states and counters.
 The default value is `()`.
 ///
 /// - `default-frozen-states` (function): The default frozen states for the frozen states and counters.
 The default value is state for `ctheorems` package.